 By their very nature, financial tips are general, not personal.
 Do ensure you seek professional advice tailored to your circumstances, should you need it.

 The value of tax reliefs depends on your individual circumstances.
 Tax laws can change.
-The Financial Conduct Authority does not regulate tax advice.
+The Financial Conduct Authority does not regulate tax and benefit advice.